Medical studies

 IN BRIEF

-The years of study in the Medicine program are divided into three cycles: a first cycle lasting three years (including the PASS or LAS) with the acquisition of basic medical knowledge; the second cycle lasts three years and focuses on acquiring the generic skills that will enable students to practice medicine; and the third cycle varies in length and is devoted to teaching the specialty chosen by the student based on their ranking in the ECNi at the end of the sixth year.
+The years of study in the Medicine program are divided into three cycles: a first cycle lasting three years (including the PASS or LAS) focused on acquiring basic medical knowledge; a second cycle lasting three years, during which students acquire the general skills necessary to practice medicine; and a third cycle of variable duration, dedicated to training in the specialty chosen by the student based on their ECNi ranking at the end of the sixth year.

-After completing their studies, students become doctors or surgeons.
-Depending on the opportunities available, they may practice independently, in a hospital, or in a clinic.
+Upon graduation, the student becomes a physician or surgeon.
+Depending on the opportunities available, they may practice in private practice, at a hospital, or at a clinic.

 USEFUL DOCUMENTS